TurahRae/Misturaa/README.md

 ## 🚀 Features

-- ✍️ About Me section
+- ✍️ Personal introduction and career objective
-- 📚 Educational and skill highlights
+- 📚 Education and skills section
-- 📂 Project overview (can be updated)
+- 📂 Experience and certifications
-- 📱 Mobile-friendly layout
+- 📱 Mobile-friendly design
-- 🌐 Hosted on GitHub Pages
+- 🌐 Deployed and hosted on GitHub Pages

 ## 🛠️ Technology Used